franksonet/udacity_carnd/CarND-Behavioral-Cloning-P3/writeup_report.md

 I created two generators (one for training and one for validation) two retrieve all the input images without the need to read all the input images into memory at one time to avoid crashing my laptop.
 Detail implementation can be found in code lines 21-55.

+Below is two graphics to show the distribution of the angles in the training dataset and the loss.
+![alt text][image6]
+![alt text][image7]